Hypersexuality: As a disorder

-The International Statistical Classification of Diseases and Related Health Problems (ICD-10) of the World Health Organization (WHO), includes two relevant entries.
+The International Statistical Classification of Diseases and Related Health Problems (ICD-10) of the World Health Organization (WHO), included two relevant entries.
 One is "Excessive Sexual Drive" (coded F52.7), which is divided into satyriasis for males and nymphomania for females.
 The other is "Excessive Masturbation" or "Onanism (excessive)" (coded F98.8).

-In 1988, Levine and Troiden questioned whether it makes sense to discuss hypersexuality at all, arguing that labeling sexual urges "extreme" merely stigmatizes people who do not conform to the norms of their culture or peer group, and that sexual compulsivity be a myth.
-However, and in contrast to this view, 30 years later in 2018, the ICD-11 created a new condition classification, compulsive sexual behavior, to cover "a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour".
+In 1988, Levine and Troiden questioned whether it makes sense to discuss hypersexuality at all, arguing that labeling sexual urges "extreme" merely stigmatizes people who do not conform to the norms of their culture or peer group, and that sexual compulsivity was a myth.
+However, and in contrast to this view, 30 years later in 2018, the ICD-11 created a new classification, compulsive sexual behaviour disorder, to cover "a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour".
 It classifies this "failure to control" as an abnormal mental health condition.

+Risks

+Individuals with hypersexuality are at a higher risk for various negative consequences, such as contracting STIs, committing sexual abuse, damaging relationships, and developing other addictions.
+27.5% of affected individuals contracted an STI on at least one occasion as a result of their hypersexual behavior, and 12% of affected individuals engage in excessive, unprotected sex with multiple anonymous partners.
+Additionally, an overwhelming 89% affected individuals admit to engaging in sexual activities outside of their primary relationship.
+This can negatively affect one's interpersonal and sexual relationships.
+In fact, 22.8% of sex addicts have had a relationship end due to their behaviors.

+Furthermore, those with hypersexuality are more likely to have had or acquire another addiction.
+Multiple addictions are also prevalent amongst affected individuals.
+Common co-occurring disorders and addictions hypersexual individuals include eating disorders, compulsive spending, chemical dependency, and uncontrollable gambling.